Mirror Symmetry for Stable Quotients Invariants: Introduction

 Table~\ref{GWvsSQ_tbl} lists a few Gromov-Witten and stable quotients invariants of the quintic threefold $X_{(5)}\!\subset\!\P^4$ obtained from \e_ref{GWCY_e} and~\e_ref{ZvsY_e}, respectively.
-In the first row of this table,
+In the first column of this table,